Reframe Rethink Restore

 Restore

-Time to challenge outdated alcohol norms.
+Let's rethink outdated alcohol norms.

-Drinking exists on a spectrum—it’s not binary
+Drinking exists on a spectrum; it’s not binary

-Drinking exists on a spectrum—it’s not binary
+Drinking exists on a spectrum; it’s not binary

-Drinking exists on a spectrum—it’s not binary
+Drinking exists on a spectrum; it’s not binary

 There is a shift coming in how society views alcohol.